Hospice & Palliative Care in Caldwell County

 Does Using Palliative Care Mean I’m Dying?

 No, not necessarily.
-Palliative care is designed to relieve symptoms such as pain, breathing difficulties, or nausea, and to reduce stress for both patients and their families.
-It can be provided at any stage after a serious illness diagnosis.
+Palliative medicine is designed to relieve symptoms such as pain, breathing difficulties, or nausea, and to reduce stress for both patients and their families.
+It can be provided at any stage after a serious illness diagnosis and works alongside your current medical treatments.